 Each Asian nation approaches this challenge in a different way

-Spooked by overwhelming citizen reaction to a documentary about environmental pollution, Chinese authorities have just thrown their massive propaganda apparatus into reverse.
-Just days ago, the release of a hard-hitting documentary about China’s deadly pollution, "Under the Dome," sparked a long-awaited national conversation about the bleak state of China’s environment.
+Spooked by overwhelming citizen reaction to a documentary about environmental pollution, in mid-2015 Chinese authorities threw their massive propaganda apparatus into reverse.
+Just days after its wide mainstream media release in 2015, a hard-hitting documentary about China’s deadly pollution, "Under the Dome," sparked a long-awaited national conversation about the bleak state of China’s environment.
 State media even seemed to support it, with one nationalist outlet labeling criticism of the film “unpatriotic.”
-But in a major and sudden about-face, Chinese authorities have issued a directive ordering the end of coverage, and state media is now rushing to scrub once-ubiquitous references to the film, in the process quashing a nascent but earnest national dialogue.
+But in a major and sudden about-face, Chinese authorities issued a directive ordering the end of coverage, and state media rushed to delete once-ubiquitous references to the film, in the process quashing a nascent but earnest national dialogue.